 Orangetheory Fitness has not only changed my body, it has changed my ‘meh’ attitude toward fitness.

 I haven’t had to worry too much about diet or exercise until my forties.
 Then my metabolism slowed down and I lost my general zestiness.
-I started slowing but steadily gaining weight.
+I started gaining weight and losing tone.
 I watched it happen, but I did nothing to stop it.

-Like… working from home and sitting on my rear end.
+a) Working from home and sitting on my rear end all day.

 As adults, there’s nobody to tell us, “Lisa you can’t eat the whole bag of chips.
 No, you may not have a second helping.
 Eat your vegetables!
 That’s enough wine there missy!!
 For the love, drink some water!”